The U.S. States Most Prone to Natural Disasters

 Since 2015, it’s the Northeast that’s tallied up the costliest winter storms year after year (almost $7 billion in damages combined), although which state to choose as the most impacted is a challenge.
 Still, we’ll put in a bid for Massachusetts, which suffered mightily in 2015, thanks to a massive and destructive dumping of snow in February, and a state-of-emergency-inducing blizzard in 2016.
 Massachusetts also got clobbered by two Nor’easters in 2018.
 Check out these natural phenomena that only happen in winter.

 The United States experiences the most tornadoes of any country in the world, and we’ve also got a region that’s named just for them: Tornado Alley, which is usually considered to be made up of at least parts of Texas, Oklahoma, Nebraska, Kansas, Colorado, and South Dakota, according to Axios.
 In terms of sheer numbers, Texas usually collects the most tornadoes per year—it had 140 in 2019 by some reports.
 But that same year, two other states hit record-breaking numbers: Oklahoma, with 149 tornadoes and four associated deaths, and Mississippi, with 115 tornadoes, the Weather Channel reports.
-If you live in a high-risk area (and even if you don’t), make sure you know the three things you need to do during a tornado.
+If you live in a high-risk area (and even if you don’t), learn how to prepare for a tornado so you’re ready when the next one strikes.